wxi003/scheme-playground/README.md

 # scheme-playground
-Practice and explore Scheme programming with code snippets, projects, and notes.
+Practice and explore Racjet programming with code snippets, projects, and notes.